curtis-gaye7/guidancearrow-website/README.md

 ## 💻 Technology

-FocusVector is built with React Native, providing a smooth, native experience across both iOS and Android platforms.
+GuidanceArrow is built with React Native, providing a smooth, native experience across both iOS and Android platforms.
 The backend leverages AI technology to transform goal descriptions into structured action plans that incorporate proven productivity methodologies.

 ## 🤝 Contributing